hybo-ilidar/hybohat/readme.md

 # Hybohat Development Board

+## Update R3

+Correction was made for Arduino Nano module.
+ESP32 module was adjusted for use with male pin header modules.

+## Introduction

 The Hybohat module was designed as a simple, passive way to interconnect the User I/O connector of the iLidar to a variety of common development boards.
 These are: